AtitSuraamornkul/LLM_MMM/README.md

 **FORMAT EXTRACTED TXT DATA INTO SUITABLE FORMAT (USE LLM OR WRITE SCRIPT TO AUTOMATE)**

-*INPUT EXTRACTED DATA INTO VECTOR DATABASE FOR RAG*
+INPUT EXTRACTED DATA INTO VECTOR DATABASE FOR RAG:

 4. run chroma_ingestion.py to input into vector database